ityogi/ityogi.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Associate Professor, Indian Institute of Science Bengaluru
+subtitle: Associate Professor, Indian Institute of Science

 profile:
   align: right